Vascomax/tizOTP-doc/README.md

 -  .....
 That's it.
 The rest of the changes are only cosmetical

 In order to make it work you need to set a password for automatic backups in the andOTP settings (no need to activate the auto backup feature itself).
 This password is used to encrypt the data which is then sent to the Galaxy Watch through the secureSend method of SAP only via bluetooth (no Internet/Network/Cloud transmissions).
 The encryption is identical to the normal andOTP password backup encryption (AES/GCM with 256bit key).

+<sub>Tizen is a registered trademark of The Linux Foundation.
+Samsung Galaxy Watch® is a registered trademark of the Samsung Electronics Co., Ltd.
+Other names and brands may be claimed as the property of others.</sub>